Eating Disorders Overview

 - Feeling ashamed and guilty of binge eating and purging behavior

-According to the American Psychiatric Association, patients with eating disorders (especially anorexia nervosa) frequently lack insight into their condition.
-Therefore, doctors may turn to family members and other sources for information regarding weight loss and additional symptoms.
+According to the American Psychiatric Association, people with eating disorders (especially anorexia nervosa) frequently lack insight into their condition.
+Therefore, health care providers may turn to family members for information regarding weight loss and additional symptoms.
 Because people who purge tend to have complications with their teeth and gums, dentists can play a role in identifying eating disorders.

 Measuring Body Mass Index

-A doctor will evaluate a patient’s body mass index (BMI).
+A health care provider will evaluate a person's body mass index (BMI).
 The BMI is a measurement of body fat.
 It is derived by multiplying a person's weight in pounds by 703 and then dividing it twice by the height in inches.
 (BMI calculators are available online.)